Actual patient of Dr Benjamin Norris

 Dr Norris will advise you if he thinks you may require 2 different sized implants.
 Most woman are asymmetrical but only some need 2 different implant sizes.
 Most implants increase by size in 15-25cc increments.
 Most women are only 5-10cc different in size between breasts.

 How is the operation performed?

-Dr Norris performs breast augmentation in fully accredited medical facilities.
+Dr Norris performs breast enlargement surgery in fully accredited medical facilities.
 You will be introduced to the anaesthetist that Dr Norris works closely with, who will in most cases give you a general anaesthetic.

 There are three choices for placement of the incision and the scar that results from it:

 - Inframammary (hidden in the fold under the breast)

 - Periareolar (hidden around the edge of the areola)

 - Transaxillary (hidden in the armpit)

 After making the incision, the pocket in which the implant will be placed is dissected.